hemerajs/fastify-graceful-shutdown/README.md

 ## Features

-- Graceful and informative shutdown
+- Graceful and debug friendly shutdown
 - Flush the fastify logger before process exit to avoid losing logs
 - Handlers are called in parallel for faster shutdown